Risk Management Report

 (i) The procedures of comprehensive risk management are as follows:

-• Phase 1 <>Formulating risk management policies, strategies and risk assessment standards — The Board shall determine risk policies in respect of the Group’s governance, culture and development strategies, and shall take these policies into consideration when determining its business targets.
+• Phase 1 Formulating risk management policies, strategies and risk assessment standards — The Board shall determine risk policies in respect of the Group’s governance, culture and development strategies, and shall take these policies into consideration when determining its business targets.
 The Risk Management Committee shall be entrusted by the Board to determine the risk management strategy of the Group, while the Group’s Internal Audit Department shall establish common risk assessment standards and set up the risk score sheet for the Group.

-• Phase 2 <>Comprehensively collecting first-hand information for risk management and risk identification — Each department/business unit shall extensively and continuously collect internal and external information in relation to risks of the Group and risk management thereof and identify potential risks that may have an impact on the key processes of their operations.
+• Phase 2 Comprehensively collecting first-hand information for risk management and risk identification — Each department/business unit shall extensively and continuously collect internal and external information in relation to risks of the Group and risk management thereof and identify potential risks that may have an impact on the key processes of their operations.

-• Phase 3 <>Conducting risk assessment and establishing comprehensive risk management ledger — Each department/business unit shall assess and score risks identified along with their impact on the business and the likelihood of their occurrence.
+• Phase 3 Conducting risk assessment and establishing comprehensive risk management ledger — Each department/business unit shall assess and score risks identified along with their impact on the business and the likelihood of their occurrence.
 All risks of the Group and its subordinated units shall be recorded in the risk management ledger.

-• Phase 4 <>Risk follow up treatment as well as tracking and update of risk management ledger on a quarterly basis — Based on the assessment, each department/business unit shall propose measures for monitoring and treatment of risk identified and determine the responsible person for the risk.
+• Phase 4 Risk follow up treatment as well as tracking and update of risk management ledger on a quarterly basis — Based on the assessment, each department/business unit shall propose measures for monitoring and treatment of risk identified and determine the responsible person for the risk.
 All this information shall be fully recorded in the risk management ledger and updated on a quarterly basis to ensure risks are controllable.

-• Phase 5 <>Risk reporting and monitoring — Each department/business unit shall monitor their own risk mitigating works and summarize and report the comprehensive risk management condition to the Risk Management Committee bi-annually, so that it can keep abreast of the distribution and changes of comprehensive risks on a continuous basis, evaluate the effectiveness of the risk management works and recommend measures for improvement.
-The Risk Management Committee submits the “Risk Management Report” and the “Sustainability Report” to the Board annually.
-Since the Strategic and Sustainable Development Committee has taken over the responsibility of the Risk Management Committee in handling sustainability-related matters during the year, the coming Sustainability Reports will be submitted to the Board by the Strategic and Sustainable Development Committee.
+• Phase 5 Risk reporting and monitoring — Each department/business unit shall monitor their own risk mitigating works and summarize and report the comprehensive risk management condition to the Risk Management Committee bi-annually, so that it can keep abreast of the distribution and changes of comprehensive risks on a continuous basis, evaluate the effectiveness of the risk management works and recommend measures for improvement.
+The Risk Management Committee submits the Risk Management Report and the Safety and Environmental Protection Risk Management Report to the Board annually.

 (ii) The risk management procedures targeting major investment projects are as follows: